dominik-stec/Software_Testing_PJA/lab_1_3_JUnit_Mockito/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-<p> In this project I use different technologies for test software. </p>
+<p> In this project I tested different cars marks factory.
+I used JUnit library for unit tests and Mockito library for mocking dependencies in cars factory.
+Project is maintain by Maven build tools.
+This tests run by Docker images. </p>

 ### Built With